To whom it may concern ∙∙

 Things happen that are beyond our control.
 Mere humans cannot predict them nor prevent them.
 But the Father knows the future before it occurs.
 He demonstrates that He is in control by prophesying specific events in advance.

 Father thank You that You are sovereign.
 There are no random arrows.
 We can outlive the best-laid traps of our enemies.
-While our enemies cannot escape your predictions.
+At the same time, our enemies cannot escape your predictions.

 2 Chronicles 18:29 The king of Israel said to Jehoshaphat, “As we go into battle, I will disguise myself so no one will recognize me, but you wear your royal robes.”
 So the king of Israel disguised himself, and they went into battle.